joshuatz/git-date-extractor/README.md

 3.0.0 | 5/31/2020 | Fix CLI projectRootPath issues, refactor tests, and cleanup.
 2.0.0 | 11/01/2019 | Refactored a bunch of stuff to be async.
 Main export is now async, which makes it incompatible with the previous version and necessitated a major version bump.

-## Note about accuracy
+## Limitations
+### Environments With Shallow Git History
+If you use a offsite build / deploy system, your build process might be running in an environment with a *"shallow"* git history, perhaps without you even knowing it.
+These are environments that are not a true copy of the original git repo; instead they only hold a small subset of the history, perhaps even just the very last commit.
+Often these are cloned by using something like `git clone --depth 1 ...`.

+The problem with this is pretty immediate; if the only history that exists is the last commit, Git is going to *claim* that ***all*** files were created and modified whenever that commit was made.
+Furthermore, the timestamp of that commit might not even correspond with the true last commit, if your build system does something funky with rebasing or creating temporary deploy branches.

+My advice to work around this is pretty much the same as my general advice for the best use of this tool anyways - run it locally, and commit the results (as a file) to your repo.
+To streamline this process, you can automate it with a git hook, and even ensure that other collaborators do so as well by using something like [husky](https://www.npmjs.com/package/husky).

+> 🐛 - See my findings for Vercel summarized in [this issue](https://github.com/joshuatz/git-date-extractor/issues/7#issuecomment-682298968)

+### Environments With No Git History
 For files that have no git history, this tool has limited accuracy when it comes to creation time (birthtime), especially on Linux, with Node < 10.16.0 and/or Kernel <= 4.11 (where statx is not available).
+For details on this, checkout [my related PR](https://github.com/joshuatz/git-date-extractor/issues/1) and [my blog post on the topic](https://joshuatz.com/posts/2019/unix-linux-file-creation-stamps-aka-birthtime-and-nodejs/).